Tuesday, September 2, 2025

 Friday, August 9, 2024

-Resurrecting The Met One MSO Weather Sensor
+How to repair defective Met One MSO Weather Sensor board

 We have three defective MSO weather sensors from Met One Instruments that have been sitting in the junk box for over 7 years.
 Upon checking the Met One Instruments website, we found that this product has long been discontinued and replaced by Met One AIO weather sensor.
 Both models are identical except the AIO weather sensor now using an ultrasonic wind speed and wind direction sensor.